Senior-Gamal/Backup-Project/README.md

 The Laravel project resides at the repository root.
 Copy `.env.example` to `.env` and adjust database credentials as needed.

+The `/` route redirects to `/login`, which shows the login form.
+After logging in, you will be taken to the dashboard.

 ## Development Setup

 1. Copy `.env.example` to `.env` and configure your MySQL credentials.